coder/docs/guides/admin/helm-charts.md

 1. Open the `values.yaml` file using the text editor of your choice

-1. Edit the `values.yaml` file as needed. **Be sure to remove the lines that you are _not_ modifying, otherwise the contents of `values.yaml` will override those in the default chart**
+1. Edit the `values.yaml` file as needed. **Be sure to remove the lines that you are _not_ modifying.
+Otherwise, the contents of `values.yaml` will override those in the default chart**

 1. Save the `values.yaml` file